BSc (Hons) Physiotherapy

 FOR ALL APPLICANTS

-All offers will be subject to the applicants demonstration of the NHS constitution’s “Values and Behaviours”, satisfactory interviews, numeracy and literacy test, health screening and the Disclosure and Barring Services (DBS) checks.
+All applicants must have studied successfully at level 3 or above in the two years prior to commencement on the Physiotherapy programme.
+All offers will be subject to the applicants demonstration of the NHS constitution’s “Values and Behaviours”, satisfactory interviews, numeracy and literacy test, health screening and the Disclosure and Barring Services (DBS) checks, as well as providing evidence of appropriate clinical visits and/or work placements/experiences.
 You can view the full NHS Constitution for England on the Government website: https://www.gov.uk/government/publications/the-nhs-constitution-for-england

 Graduates of this programme will have the opportunity to enjoy a range of professional career opportunities both within the NHS and the private sector nationally.